Basket My Basket

 Search

-Community-led housing (CLH) is an umbrella term for housing models in which residents and communities have central roles in the development and management of where they live.
-They are sometimes referred to as collaborative housing.
+Community-led housing (CLH) – (sometimes referred to as collaborative housing) – simply means housing where residents and communities play central roles in the development and management of where they live.

-Although not all CLH models are focused on affordability and wider social benefits, they are key features of many CLH projects.
-At World Habitat we particularly value the types of CLH projects that not only benefit their residents, but also respond to global challenges such as the financialization of housing, vulnerable communities, and the climate emergency.
+Although not all CLH is affordable with positive social benefits, many CLH projects offer both.
+At World Habitat we particularly value CLH projects that not only benefit their residents, but also answer global challenges, such as the financialisation of housing, vulnerable communities, and the climate emergency.

 • Group-led: Grassroots groups responding to housing need or demand, or people seeking to deliver their own homes or change the model for their existing homes.
 Housing groups usually come together based on a geographical connection – for example, being part of an existing neighbourhood – or decide to come together through something else they have in common, such as shared values or having similar needs.

-• Extension of community-based activity: Existing community-based organisations with local roots decide to include housing in addition to their current activities.
+• Existing activity: Existing community organisations with local roots decide to include housing in addition to their current activities.

-• Developer-Community partnership: A local authority, landowner or social housing provider that wants to provide housing that benefits the local area permanently can partner with local people to organise CLH, through a community body.
-The aim is typically for this group to take over ownership, stewardship and/or management of the homes.
+• Developer-Community partnerships: A local authority, landowner or social housing provider that wants to provide housing that benefits the local area permanently can partner with local people to organise CLH, through a community body.
+Typically this group would eventually take over ownership, stewardship and/or management of the homes.

-The process of developing CLH can vary, and includes formal models such as cooperatives, Community Land Trusts, Mutual Home Ownership Societies, co-housing, and more.
-Some CLH models are developed more informally and share roots with traditional and indigenous ways of collectively managing land.
-These might not be fully formalised and recognised into a legal structure but nevertheless provide valuable CLH models.
+Community led housing can take many forms – a cooperative, Community Land Trust, Mutual Home Ownership Society, co-housing, or something else.
+Some CLHs are developed informally and are similar to traditional and indigenous ways of collectively managing land.
+They might not be fully formalised and recognised into a legal structure but are still effective and valuable.

-The choice of model and strategies depends on the needs of the community, availability of resources, location, and existing legal frameworks.
+The choice of model and strategy depends on the community’s needs, what resources are available, the location, and existing legal frameworks.